gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ### Open issues

+- Project and other things can leak out of `Task` instances when `TaskContainer` is provided to a rule.
+    - Same with `Buildable` things, `BuildableModelElement`, `NativeBinaryTasks`, etc.
 - Need another type to allow task instances to be defined without being created.
 - Don't fire rule when tasks not required (eg building model via tooling API).
 - Report on unknown target for configuration closure.